Srishyl/Python/README.md

 Author

-Developed by Srishyla Kumar TP
+Developed by Srishyla Kumar TP and Sakshi Shetty